Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-I'll plug it.
-Yeah, it's called to media and it's going quite well.
-Yeah.
-So I do like web apps and mobile apps for bond Uni and Queensland Health.
-And about a hospital.
-Yeah, I do a lot of consultancy work for a couple of other agencies on the Gold Coast.
-Wanted to expand over the next year because that'll be nice.
+I’ll plug it—yeah, it’s called To Media, and it’s going quite well.
+I build web apps and mobile apps for Bond Uni and Queensland Health and a hospital.
+I also do a lot of consultancy for a couple of other agencies on the Gold Coast.
+I want to expand over the next year because that’d be nice.

 00:03:25:04 - 00:03:36:00